theogiraudet/Bookshelf/docs/modules/block.md

   **Return**: Whether the check is a success or a failure (1 or 0).
 ```

-*Check that the block at 0 0 0 matches the block at 0 1 0:*
+*Example: Check that the block at 0 0 0 matches the block at 0 1 0:*

 ```mcfunction
 # Get block data at 0 0 0